arrow_back close

 Occupational Therapy

-Occupational therapy is a type of health care that helps individuals improve their ability to function and participate in everyday activities.
+Occupational therapy is a type of health care that helps people improve their ability to function and participate in everyday activities.

 Your occupational therapy team may consist of an Occupational Therapist (OT), who will assess your child and set an intervention plan, and an Occupational Therapy Assistant (OTA), who helps carry out treatment under supervision of the OT.